laanwj/bitcoin-submittx/README.md

       --timeout TIMEOUT, -t TIMEOUT
                             Number of seconds to wait before disconnecting from nodes (default is 10)
+      --no-color            Use no terminal color in output --nodes-file NODES_FILE, -n NODES_FILE
+                            Read list of nodes from file (format: one per line) --tx-file TX_FILE, -r TX_FILE
+                            Read list of transactions from file (format: one per line)

 The tool will connect to the provided nodes and announce the transactions.
 If the nodes subsequently request them within the timeout, they are sent.